shellieD/pip-southgate-mua/README.md

 <br/>

 * Custom 404 Page
     - I have created a custom 404 error page which will be displayed if any of the links break during future development of the site.
-This page is consistent with the design of the main site and contains the same logo, navigaiton and footer.
+This page is consistent with the design of the main site and contains the same logo, navigation and footer.
 There is also a link to the home page within the error message so site users are able to easily navigate back to the home page.

 ![Error Page Screenshot](assets/images/error-screenshot.png)